anuragsd84/Cozmo-Clench/README.md

 right_speed = throttle - direction;

-Speeds are then constrained to −255..255.
+Values are constrained to −255…255.

 ✅ 4.
-Claw Motor Logic
+Claw Motor Control

-Threshold-based simple control:
+Simple threshold-based logic:

 > 1800 µs → Forward

 < 1200 µs → Reverse

-Else → Stop
+Otherwise → Stop

 ✅ How To Use

-Wire the receiver to pins 3, 6, 9, 11.
+Connect all RC channels to pins 3, 6, 9, 11.

-Connect drive motors and claw motors to L298N as per tables above.
+Connect motors & L298N exactly as per pin tables above.

-Power L298N with 3S Li-Po (12.6V).
+Power the L298N with a 3S Li-Po (12.6V).

-Power Arduino using stable 5V regulator.
+Power the Arduino using a stable 5V regulator.

-Upload the Arduino firmware (clench_robot.ino).
+Upload the firmware: clench_robot.ino.

-Power ON transmitter → power ON robot.
+Turn ON the RC transmitter → power the robot.

 Controls: